Strensham: Strensham Court

 Strensham Court was an early 19th-century country house in a landscaped park.
 It was built of ashlar in two storeys to a rectangular plan.
 A substantial portico was added later with large Ionic pillars.

 The manor of Strensham belonged historically to the Russell family.
 The Strensham estate was purchased in 1817 from descendants of the Russell family by John Taylor, grandson of John Taylor, the wealthy Birmingham industrialist.
 He had a new building constructed in 1824 to replace an earlier house on the site.
 Taylor was High Sheriff of Worcestershire in 1817 and died unmarried in 1848.
 The property passed to his brother James who died soon after, then to James's son James Arthur (MP, died 1889) and to the latter's son Arthur James.

-The house was vacated in 1935 and demolished after a fire in 1974.
+The house was vacated in 1935, occupied during World War II by the Convent School from Acocks Green in Birmingham, thereafter becoming derelict, and demolished after a fire in November 1974.